Skip to main content

 Marnix de Sainte Aldegonde Castle, locally known as Kasteel Marnix van Sint-Aldegonde or simply Bornem Castle, lies next to the town of Bornem, in the province of Antwerp in the Flemish region in Belgium.

-The first fortification at this site was built somewhere during the 10th or 11th century to defend the area against Viking raids.
+The first fortification at this location was built sometime during the 10th or 11th century to defend the area from Viking raids.

-In 1587 the Bornem Lands, which were ravaged by the Spanish during the 80 Years' War, were bought by a very wealthy Spanish nobleman, Pedro Coloma, Lord of Bobadilla.
-He had come here with the Spanish army of Alexander Farnese, Duke of Parma.
-He had a new castle built on the foundations of the earlier fortification and became Lord of Bornem.
-He was succeeded by his son Alexandre when he died in 1621.
-In 1658 Philip IV of Spain elevated the Bornem Lands to a county and thus Jean-François Coloma, Pedro's grandson, became the first Count of Bornem.
+In 1587, the Bornem Lands, which had been ravaged by the Spanish during the 80 Years' War, were purchased by a very wealthy Spanish nobleman, Pedro Coloma, Lord of Bobadilla.
+He had arrived here with the Spanish army of Alexander Farnese, Duke of Parma.
+He constructed a new castle on the foundations of the earlier fortification and became Lord of Bornem.
+His son, Alexandre, succeeded him upon his death in 1621.
+In 1658, Philip IV of Spain elevated the Bornem Lands to a county, making Jean-François Coloma, Pedro's grandson, the first Count of Bornem.

-In 1773 the castle was acquired by the De Marnix family after they had first leased the castle.
+In 1773, the De Marnix family acquired the castle after initially leasing it.
 During the French Revolution, the 8th Count of Bornem, Charles de Marnix, fled to the Netherlands.
-The castle was then confiscated and sold by auction.
-In 1802 Charles bought back his castle and returned to live there once again.
+The castle was then confiscated and sold at auction.
+Charles repurchased it in 1802 and returned to live there.

-In 1880 the 16th century Bornem Castle was demolished on the orders of Count Ferdinand de Marnix because he wanted to build a new castle.
-The new castle was built by the architects Henri Beyaert and E. Janlet in the Renaissance Revival style.
-This is the castle that we see today.
-So although this may look like a castle, it is actually a 19th century mansion.
+In 1880, the 16th-century Bornem Castle was torn down on Count Ferdinand de Marnix’s orders to make way for a new castle.
+Architects Henri Beyaert and E. Janlet designed the Renaissance Revival-style castle that stands today.
+Although it resembles a castle, it is actually a 19th-century mansion.

-In 1884 Count Ferdinand received permission, for himself and his descendants, to add "de Sainte Aldegonde" to his family name.
-From then on the castle became known as Marnix de Sainte Aldegonde Castle.
+In 1884, Count Ferdinand received permission for himself and his descendants to add "de Sainte Aldegonde" to the family name.
+Consequently, the castle is now known as Marnix de Sainte Aldegonde Castle.

 Gallery